 The different shapes that are made during this festival

-1 quart of sunflower oil for deep frying
+- 1 quart Sunflower Oil for deep frying

 How to make Khapse

-In a wide bowl, take the flour, add oil, slowly add the milk.
+- In a wide bowl, take the flour, add cooking oil, slowly add the milk.

-Pinch out big balls, dust and roll out the dough to about a 1/4 inch thickness.
-Make sure you don’t use lot of flour as it will dunk more oil
+- Pinch out big balls, dust, and roll out the dough to about a 1/4 inch thickness.
+Make sure you don't use a lot of flour as it will dunk more oil.

-Make sure the oil is hot enough.
-The slowly slide the Khapse making sure you don’t splash the oil.
-Fry in batches and do not crowd the oil
+- Make sure the oil is hot enough.
+Then, slowly slide the Khapse making sure you don't splash the hot oil.
+Fry in batches and do not crowd the oil.

 - Cook the khapse on medium, making sure it is cooked all through.
 Then, remove with a slotted spoon on to kitchen towel.